What to Do When Ice Forms on Your Air Conditioning Unit

 • Damaged or defective blower fan

-2. Low Refrigerant Temperature
+2. Low refrigerant temperature

 Evaporator coils are filled with refrigerant intended to absorb the heat coming from the untreated air inside your home, but that doesn't mean colder is better.
 In fact, if the temperature of your air conditioner's evaporator coils gets too low, it causes a pressure drop.
 This, in turn, raises the relative humidity level and creates problems with condensation when the hot air hits the coils' surface, causing the moisture in the air to bead up and freeze.
 Common causes of low coil temperatures include: